jamievullo/TravelSaver/README.md

 * Make smaller second search navbar to display on top of flights/ hotels/ rentals results displays with pre-populated data based on search results allowing user to adjust dates or destination.
 Either save data in local storage, or make a table in the database to save data and allow it to be edited.
 CRUD.
 * Get better APIs or affiliate API for more stable results of searches right now,   inconsistent and unreliable.
 Skyscanner just keiboshed their live pricing endpoints.
+* Adding Auth0 to site for easier and more secure authentication
 * Publish site